New Hampshire Residential Lease Agreement

 Move-In Checklist

-New Hampshire landlords must provide a move-in checklist to inventory existing property damage, when the tenant takes possession of the rental property.
+New Hampshire landlords must provide a move-in checklist when the lease begins.
+This takes inventory of existing damage on the property.
 The checklist should be completed within five days of move-in.
-This enables accurate deductions from the security deposit upon move-out.

 Download: New Hampshire Move-In Checklist Disclosure Form (PDF)